Arkema’s Sustainable Castor Oil Initiative Advances Sustainable Farming to Produce Bio-Based Polymer Materials

 Arkema is a founding member of the Pragati initiative to drive sustainable castor oil farming in Gujarat, India, where 80 percent of the world’s supply of castor beans is produced.
 Since 2016, Arkema and its partners, BASF, Jayant Agro-Organics Ltd., and Solidaridad, have worked to educate and certify farmers to help: use good agricultural practices to increase yield, and therefore, income; efficiently use water resources and maintain soil fertility; drive adoption of good waste management practices; and enable enhanced health and safety practices and human rights.

 The Pragati sustainable farming initiative has helped advance quality of life for thousands of Indian farmers and their families, while also helping to reduce their carbon footprint.
-After four years of implementation key results include:
+As of September 2022, key outcomes include:

-- Approximately 5,000 safety kits and crop protection product boxes distributed free of charge to farmers.
+- Approximately 6,300 safety kits and crop protection product boxes distributed free of charge to farmers;

 To complement this work, in 2020 Arkema launched a recycling program called Virtucycle®, which helps connect customers that seek to recycle polyamide 11 and other materials, with those who want to use post-consumer and post-industrial recycled materials in their products.